|

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-x - Standard, stationer-quality green glass reflector, imported from
+x - Standard, stationer-quality green glass reflector,

 China.

-x - Polished solid brass pull chain socket with solid brass chain and
+x - Polished solid brass pull chain socket with solid

 ball.